Carla Berg

 CARMA (Cannabis Regulation, Marketing & Appeal Study): Advertising and Retail Recreational Marijuana Marketing and Young Adult Consumer Behavior (NIDA R01; MPIs: Berg, Cavazos-Rehg); 4/1/2022-2/28/2027: This 5-year grant aims to conduct surveillance of retail marijuana marketing and young adult consumer behavior impact.

-AWAKE (Achieving Wellness After Cancer in Early life): An mHealth Positive Psychology Intervention to Reduce Cancer Burden in Young Adult Cancer Survivors (NCI R21; MPIs: Berg, Arem); 8/16/2022-7/31/2024): Over the course of two years, this program will develop and test an innovative, technology-based intervention to improve quality of life among young adult cancer survivors.
+AWAKE (Achieving Wellness After Reaching the End of treatment): An mHealth Positive Psychology Intervention to Reduce Cancer Burden in Young Adult Cancer Survivors (NCI R21; MPIs: Berg, Arem); 8/16/2022-7/31/2024): Over the course of two years, this program will develop and test an innovative, technology-based intervention to improve quality of life among young adult cancer survivors.